 Additionally, Washington implemented state government financial assistance programs, such as the Working Washington Small Business Grants.

 The Washington Department of Revenue (DOR) hadn’t provided official guidance regarding the taxability of such federal, state, and local financial assistance programs prior to the passage of HB 1095.

 To Which Dates Does the HB 1095 Exemption Apply?

-The exemption for qualifying grants received through governmental financial assistance programs applies both prospectively and retroactively to February 29, 2020.
+The exemption for qualifying grants received through governmental financial assistance programs—and not reported on an excise tax return—applies both prospectively and retroactively to February 29, 2020.

 What Counts as a Qualifying Grant?

 The bill defines a qualifying grant as an amount received, or relief from debt or other legal obligation received, under a government-funded program to address the impacts of conditions giving rise to an official proclamation of a state of emergency by the US president or the governor of Washington.

 The exemption applies to qualifying grants received:

 - Through a nongovernmental third-party entity authorized by the government to distribute the program funds